kvnstv1/kvnstv1.github.io/content/_index.md

 Please check out my [projects] page to see what I am currently working on.

-My resume is available here [resume].
+My [resume] is available for perusal.

 Contact me by [email].